plebnet-dev/website/README.md

 - **Education**: General educational content covering foundational knowledge about Bitcoin.
 - **Guides and Tutorials**: Step-by-step guides, how-tos, and practical tutorials for hands-on learning.
 - **News and Updates**: Posts providing news, updates, and current events in Bitcoin.
+- **Opinion**: Personal viewpoints and insightful commentary on various aspects of the Bitcoin ecosystem.
 - **Projects and Applications**: Real-world projects and applications built on Bitcoin.
 - **Research and Insights**: Discussion of research findings and insights in the Bitcoin space.

 #### Tags (Choose 1-3)

 Please choose 1-3 tags that best describe the specific topics or keywords covered in your blog post.
 Tags help readers find relevant content.
 Remember to keep tags concise and avoid redundancy.

 ## Acknowledgements